lysiaan/showcase-vuejs/README.md

 # showcase-vuejs

 ## Description
 This project is an example of production with the VueJs library.
-It shows an fictional trade site selling honey and material.
+It shows a fictional trade site selling honey and material.

 ## Project setup
 ```